uhafner/warnings-ng-plugin-devenv/README.md

 ### Installation Steps

+If errors occur, note the troubleshooting hints [below](#installation---troubleshooting).

+**For Windows users:**
+In order to execute the Shell scripts, use the Git Bash.

 1. Clone and build the plugin modules using the script `clone-repos.sh`.
 You must wait until the build succeeds before opening IntelliJ, otherwise IntelliJ will not find all generated classes.
 First time Maven users need to wait a couple of minutes until all dependencies have been downloaded from Maven central.
 2. Import the project into Intellij:
     1. Start IntelliJ
     2. Select Open...